krbz999/backpack-manager/README.md

 With this module, you can designate an actor in the sidebar to be a 'container actor'.
 To set it up, follow these steps:
 - Give the player ownership of an actor that serves as the container.
-- Copy the ID of the container actor (click the book icon in its header).
+- Copy the UUID of the container actor (right-click the book icon in its header).
 - Edit the Container item on the player character and paste the uuid of the actor in the new field that has been added.
 - The uuid is the id of the container actor, prepended with `Actor.`.
 For example `Actor.5hfpenhg8fh49Ef5`.

 Now when the player uses the Container item, it will open an interface to stow or retrieve items.
-Hover over any component of the interface for a tooltip that shows what they do.
 - Stow or retrieve an item, or stack of items, by clicking the box icon or the double arrow icon.
 - Adjust how many items you want to stow or retrieve by using the left or right arrow buttons.
 - Holding Shift changes the value by 5 instead of 1.
 Holding Ctrl changes the value by 50 instead of 1.
+- Stow or retrieve currencies between the actors.
+Same modifier keys apply here.

 ## Can multiple players use the same container?
 Yes!
 Just give them all ownership of the container actor, and follow the setup steps above for each player.